tensorflow/workshops/tfx_airflow/windows_notes.md

 Windows is a bit challenging to use, but it's possible to make it work.
 These notes should help.

 * Must use Windows 10 Pro or better (Not home version)
-* Use the *Git Bash* tool (aka MINGW64) which comes with Git for Windows to run the host_start.sh script
+* Use the *Git Bash* tool (aka MINGW64) which comes with Git for Windows to run the start_container.sh script
 * Make sure that Docker is set for using Linux containers
 * Share the drive in Docker settings
 * Open ports (if necessary) 445, 8080, 8888.
 6006